rmccoy7541/neand_sQTL/log.md

 #### Thu 14 Feb 2019 08:14:27 AM EST
 I forced normal distro for perm pass and that apparently fixed the problem.
 I'm now re-running conditional pass.

+Conditional pass done.
+Finally, the results for this project have been generated.
+Time for the analysis.

 ### 02/13/2019
 #### Wed 13 Feb 2019 09:36:34 AM EST
 Produced a permutation pass.
 Doing FDR correction: